 • Drug-facilitated sexual assault: Many people who sexually offend use drugs and alcohol to make victims more vulnerable.
-A person who is substantially impaired cannot give consent.
+A person who is intoxicated and/or substantially impaired cannot give consent.
 The majority of drug-related assaults (96%) involved alcohol consumption prior to an assault.